 Last reviewed: April 2026 · Dr Lawrence Okiror FRCS(CTh) FRCSEd(CTh) · GMC 6150382

-Request Second OpinionThe thin cavity between the lung and chest wall can be affected by fluid (pleural effusion), infection (empyema), cancer (mesothelioma), or endometriosis — each requiring a different approach.
+The thin cavity between the lung and chest wall can be affected by fluid (pleural effusion), infection (empyema), cancer (mesothelioma), or endometriosis — each requiring a different approach

 Drainage and biopsy, VATS decortication for empyema, surgical assessment for mesothelioma, keyhole excision for endometrial deposits.
-All under one thoracic surgeon at London Bridge Hospital.
+All under one thoracic surgeon at London Bridge Hospital

 A pleural effusion is a build-up of fluid in the pleural space — the thin cavity between the lung and the chest wall.
 Small effusions may cause no symptoms at all.
 Larger ones cause breathlessness, a feeling of chest heaviness, and reduced exercise tolerance as the expanding fluid compresses the lung.

 The cause matters enormously.
 Pleural effusions can result from heart failure, infection, cancer, pulmonary embolism, inflammatory conditions, or other causes.
 Identifying the cause is the first step — it determines both the appropriate treatment and whether any further investigation of the underlying condition is needed.
+A pleural effusion drained without knowing why it formed will recur.

 Not all pleural effusions require surgery.
 Many are managed by drainage alone.
 Surgery is considered when fluid has become infected and loculated (empyema), when a simple drain has failed, or when the effusion recurs repeatedly and a more permanent solution is needed.
+Breathlessness page →

 Empyema is an infection of the pleural space — a collection of infected fluid or pus between the lung and the chest wall.
 It most commonly develops following pneumonia or a chest infection, or after a surgical or medical procedure involving the chest.